gaultier/pandoc_resume/resume.md

 :   **C, C++, CMake:** Delivered 10+ low level side projects and big, long-lived production applications in a wide range of OSes and platforms including mobile.

 2023-Present
-:   **Rust:** I initiated and led the effort to rewrite an insecure and crucial C++ codebase in Rust running on 10+ platforms as well as mentoring teammates to learn Rust & C++.
+:   **Rust:** I initiated and led the effort to rewrite an insecure and crucial C++ codebase in Rust running on 10+ platforms including mobile as well as mentoring teammates to learn Rust & C++.

 2016-Present
 :   **Zig & Odin**: Enthusiast with several low-level open-source projects to my belt.
 I would love to work with these languages for a living!